 Oracle and LogMiner enable small and large enterprises to fully understand and control the activity that takes place within the database.

+LogMiner is a powerful tool that provides system managers, application developers, and database administrators visibility into database usage never before available.
 The Oracle log files contain a vast quantity of useful information accessible only from LogMiner.
 It also provides the infrastructure for tools that enable administrators and developers to easily access and use this information for comprehensive system management.